Mexico has developed an extensive transportation network to meet the needs of the economy.

 Construction of Line 12 started in 2008, assuring it would be opened by 2011.
 Nevertheless, completion was delayed to 2012.
-Free test rides were offered to public in some stations, and the line was fully operational on October 30, 2012.
+Free test rides were offered to the public in some stations, and the line was fully operational on October 30, 2012.
 With minor changes, Line 12 runs from Mixcoac to Tláhuac, serving southern Mexico City for the first time.
-With 24.31 kilometres (15.11 mi), it is the longest line in the system.
+With 24.31 kilometers, it is the longest line in the system.

-In 2015 mayor Miguel Ángel Mancera announced the construction of two more stations and a terminal for Line 12: Valentín Campa, Álvaro Obregón and Observatorio, both west of Mixcoac; these are to be built by 2016.
-With this Line 12 will be connected to Line 1 and provide a new metro access to the Observatorio zone, which will become the terminal for the intercity train between México City and Toluca, planned to complete in 2018.
+In 2015 Mayor Miguel Ángel Mancera announced the construction of two more stations and a terminal for Line 12: Valentín Campa, Álvaro Obregón, and Observatorio, both west of Mixcoac; these are to be built by 2016.
+With this Line 12 will be connected to Line 1 and provide new metro access to the Observatorio zone, which will become the terminal for the intercity train between México City and Toluca, planned to be completed in 2018.

-Each line offers one service only, and to each line a number (letter if feeding line) and a colour are assigned.
+Each line offers one service only, and to each line a number (letter if feeding line) and a color are assigned.

-Every assigned color is present on square-shaped station logos, system maps and street signs, and neither colours nor numbers have been changed.
+Every assigned color is present on square-shaped station logos, system maps, and street signs, and neither colors nor numbers have been changed.

 The names of metro stations are often historical in nature, highlighting people, places, and events in Mexican history.